asiffer/wg-easy-vpn/README.md

 ### Debian package

-Debian packages are also available for different architectures to  various debian-like platforms.
+Debian packages will be soon available for different architectures to distribute `wg-easy-vpn` to various debian-like platforms.

 ## Usage